mauriciopoppe/blog/site/content/notes/computer-graphics/rendering.md

 - **12- to 14-bit RGB, 36-42 bits per pixel**: Raw camera images for professional photography.
 - **16-bit half-precision RGB, 48 bits per pixel**: HDR images used in real-time rendering.
 - **32-bit floating-point RGB, 96 bits per pixel**: HDR images for software rendering.

+## Computing Pixel Colors

+Rendering produces the array of pixels described above.
+[Ray Tracing](/notes/computer-graphics/ray-tracing/) generates a ray from each pixel and finds the closest surface it hits.
+[Surface Shading](/notes/computer-graphics/surface-shading/) covers how the surface intersection is colored from the surface normal and the light direction.